Slashdot Asks: How Do You Like the New Gmail UI? - Slashdot

 :

-Why are the new UI designs allowed ? :-( (Score:2, Informative)
+Why are the new UI designs allowed ? :-( (Score:4, Insightful)

 We have monochrome designs where we previously had full colour designs (Android, etc) with all the associated loss of valuable information.